romene/Naturaily-netlify/_posts/2019-02-15-10-reasons-why-you-should-hire-a-software-house-from-poland.md

 4. ### Technological advantages
    A team experienced in working on a wide variety of projects and collaborating with clients in diverse industries is usually more competent in choosing the right technological stack for your specific project.
 They have access to newest technology, the know-how of what works best, and the possibility to quickly adapt.
 This in turn means your software will be developed thoroughly, using the best suited technology, as quickly as possible, will be easily scalable and maintainable.
 5. ### Risk management
-   If you commission a software from an outside company, rather than developing it in-house, the software house is responsible for delivering the product in a specified time and for a set amount of money.
+   If you commission software from an outside company, rather than developing it in-house, the software house is responsible for delivering the product in a specified time and for a set amount of money.
 Every step of the development process is regulated in the contract, which in turn reduces the risk of faulty software and/or time delays (under the threat of penalty).

 ![](/assets/images/software-houses-warsaw.jpeg)